traveller59/second.pytorch/README.md

 ## News

+2019-3-21: SECOND V1.51 (minor improvement and bug fix) released!
+See [release notes](RELEASE.md) for more details.

 2019-1-20: SECOND V1.5 released!
 See [release notes](RELEASE.md) for more details.

 ### Performance in KITTI validation set (50/50 split)